KARTIKVERMA01/LGMVIP-Web/README.md

   *Can edit and mark as completed
   *Can remove by double clicking
 # Task 2
-  *Interactive calculator used for simple calculations
+  *Interactive calculator used for simple calculations.